SuperTapood/Cudheart/roadmap.md

 - [ ] add global flags for exceptions
 - [ ] manually handle all possible exceptions (because cpp exceptions suck)
 - [ ] fix vander
+- [ ] when returning an array of vectors, maybe return a vector of vectors
 - [ ] add some meta data
 - [ ] maybe add additional functionality to Complex and String
 - [ ] add shape equals to both matrix and vector